-COMPLAINANT'S RIGHT TO FILE A CIVIL ACTION (R0610)
+COMPLAINANT'S RIGHT TO FILE A CIVIL ACTION (T0610)

-This is a decision requiring the Agency to continue its administrative processing of your complaint.
-However, if you wish to file a civil action, you have the right to file such action in an appropriate United States District Court within ninety (90) calendar days from the date that you receive this decision.
-In the alternative, you may file a civil action after one hundred and eighty (180) calendar days of the date you filed your complaint with the Agency, or filed your appeal with the Commission.
+This decision affirms the Agency's final decision/action in part, but it also requires the Agency to continue its administrative processing of a portion of your complaint.
+You have the right to file a civil action in an appropriate United States District Court within ninety (90) calendar days from the date that you receive this decision on both that portion of your complaint which the Commission has affirmed and that portion of the complaint which has been remanded for continued administrative processing.
+In the alternative, you may file a civil action after one hundred and eighty (180) calendar days of the date you filed your complaint with the Agency, or your appeal with the Commission, until such time as the Agency issues its final decision on your complaint.
 If you file a civil action, you must name as the defendant in the complaint the person who is the official Agency head or department head, identifying that person by his or her full name and official title.
 Failure to do so may result in the dismissal of your case in court.
 "Agency" or "department" means the national organization, and not the local office, facility or department in which you work.
-Filing a civil action will terminate the administrative processing of your complaint.
+If you file a request to reconsider and also file a civil action, filing a civil action will terminate the administrative processing of your complaint.